History – Building the World’s Best Detectors Since 1950

 A Family Legacy Continues

-Sixty years later, White’s Electronics continues to build metal detectors in Sweet Home, Oregon, under the direction of our founder’s son, Kenneth R. White, and his wife, Mary.
+Sixty years later, White’s Electronics continues to build metal detectors in Sweet Home, Oregon, under the direction of our founder’s son, Kenneth R. White, and Mary White.

 Ken continues his father’s legacy of creating top-of-the-line metal detectors, with the same philosophy that was so successful over 60 years ago: